dansan566/encode_deai/final_project/keruch-tool/tentative-specs.md

 ``` Bash
 npm install
 ```
 Think of `npm install` as setting up the toolbox for our project.
-WE need to gather all the necessary tools (dependencies) before WE can start building.
-WE only need to run `npm install` when the contents of our toolbox configuration (`package.json`) have changed or if the toolbox itself (`node_modules`) is missing.
+We need to gather all the necessary tools (dependencies) before WE can start building.
+We only need to run `npm install` when the contents of our toolbox configuration (`package.json`) have changed or if the toolbox itself (`node_modules`) is missing.
 For simply running our already set-up project, WE don't need to run it repeatedly.

 ``` Bash
 npm start